-My strawberry smoothie bowl is super thick and delicious!
+My strawberry smoothie bowl with no banana is super thick and delicious!
 It makes an excellent healthy dessert or snack option.
 Read on below to learn how to make a healthy strawberry smoothie bowl for breakfast.

 I used to make most of my thick smoothie bowls with frozen bananas because I thought that only bananas could make thick smoothie bowls.
 But, over the years I learned that I don't need frozen bananas in smoothie bowls!

 I got a request recently to make this strawberry smoothie bowl with no banana and I'm super excited to share that it only has 2 ingredients!
 All you need are frozen strawberries and milk of choice.

 Yes!
 Smoothie bowls make an excellent healthy alternative to dessert.
 Smoothie bowls are sweet and thick like ice cream.
 They are loaded with fiber and antioxidants to support your gut health and weight loss.

 Health benefits of the ingredients: